Connect with others who understand.

 2. Chemotherapy

-Taxanes like paclitaxel and docetaxel (Taxotere) also stop cells from reproducing.
-Other types of ovarian cancer may be treated with chemotherapies like bleomycin (Blenoxane) and etoposide (Vepesid).
+Taxanes like paclitaxel and docetaxel also stop cells from reproducing.
+Other types of ovarian cancer may be treated with chemotherapy drugs like bleomycin and etoposide.

 3. Targeted Therapy

-Because cancer cells have genetic mutations (changes), they often make certain proteins.
-Targeted therapy specifically affects proteins found in cancer cells.
-Other treatments block tumors from making new blood vessels or deliver chemo drugs directly to the tumor.
+Cancer cells have genetic mutations (changes) that cause them to make certain proteins.
+Some targeted therapies specifically affect proteins found in cancer cells.
+Other targeted treatments block tumors from making new blood vessels or deliver chemo drugs directly to the tumor.

 Angiogenesis Inhibitors